Photonic Learning in Ultrafast Laser-Induced Complexity: Learning strategy

 Furthermore, at the microscopic scale, surface structuring begins with localized energy absorption, initiating modifications that seed pattern development.
 This marks the \emph{response} phase (I), where the surface detects and reacts to laser irradiation by developing roughness.
 A similar process occurs in plants where low-light environments trigger survival mechanisms.
 As the interaction continues, both systems enter the \emph{iterative learning} phase (II).
-In materials, surface morphology self-organizes gradually into resonant modes that maximize light absorption.
+The transition from Response to Iterative Learning is driven by the emergence of organized thermoconvective instabilities within the laser-melted layer.
+The transition occurs when two conditions are simultaneously met: sufficient surface roughness amplitude to create significant near-field electromagnetic inhomogeneities, and thermal conditions that support the development of Rayleigh-Bénard-Marangoni convection within the molten layer lifetime.
+Because, for materials, morphological evolution is driven by dissipated energy, surface modulations that locally enhance optical absorption induce stronger thermal gradients and material transport, and therefore grow at higher rates.
+This nonlinear feedback leads to gradual self-organization of the surface into resonant modes that efficiently couple light into the material.
+A closely related example is provided by the formation of snow penitentes, where pointed surface structures emerge under solar irradiation due to differential radiative absorption and sublimation, resulting from a similar feedback between surface geometry and energy dissipation \cite{bergeron2006controlled}.
 In the same way, plants progressively adjust their structure through photomorphogenesis\cite{nemhauser2002photomorphogenesis, schmitt1997photomorphogenic}, resulting in stem elongation and modified leaf orientation to maximize the capture of incoming light \cite{diaz2018mediterranean, wang2022leaf}.
 With further exposure, they reach the \emph{memory stabilization} phase (III).
+The transition from Iterative Learning to Memory Stabilization represents kinetic arrest of morphological evolution—the freezing of hydrodynamic pattern dynamics into quasi-stable configurations.
+The transition occurs when the timescale for pattern reorganization through convection exceeds the melt lifetime, causing the surface morphology to become effectively frozen in an optimized state.
 In both materials and plants, previous modifications are permanently integrated into the survival strategy, making the process irreversible due to hysteresis.
 However, persistence in this condition leads to the \emph{destruction} phase (IV).
+The transition from Memory Stabilization to Destruction reflects the destabilization threshold where accumulated energy deposition exceeds reversible, structure-preserving processes.
+Enhanced absorption at optimized nanostructures leads to thermal runaway at hotspots, where nanoscale features reach temperatures approaching the boiling point.
+This triggers material removal through evaporation or explosive boiling, while extreme thermal gradients generate stress fields exceeding material strength.
 In materials, thermal and mechanical stresses erase established structures, reducing absorption efficiency.
 While in plants, since light serves as both an energy source and a guide for growth, severe deprivation can be fatal.
 This succession of phases highlights a learning-like process during self-organization in laser-matter interaction.
 While materials do not consciously learn like organisms, continuous laser exposure reshapes their structure leading, similar to sensitization in living systems.
 We use "learn" here to align with the broader definition of learning as adaptation based on experience to improve performance.